Neural Networks for Parameter Estimation of the Discretely Observed Hawkes Process: Simulation Study

 Both methods exhibit very little empirical bias, particularly for small $\Delta$ values.
-The magnitude of the standard errors is comparable, though lower for the NN estimators.
-It may be possible to remove this discrepancy by increasing the number of particles used in the SMC procedure when producing the PMMH estimates; $100$ particles were used, to provide a balance between accuracy and computational time.
-By producing the training data in parallel, the total training time in this example is approximately $7$ minutes, from which estimates are obtained in a few milliseconds.
-Each individual PMMH procedure is run for $10,\!000$ iterations, which requires approximately $15$ minutes.
-Both methods allow for standard error estimates to be easily obtained.
+The magnitude of the standard errors is generally comparable, though notably smaller for the NN estimator in the case of $\Delta = 5.0$.
+It may be possible to remove this discrepancy by tuning the PMMH algorithm by adjusting the number of particles and the step size of the proposal distribution, though this is a practical challenge in implementing the PMMH algorithm \citep{chenEstimatingHawkesProcess2025}.
+The coverage probabilities are also well calibrated for both methods.
+The PMMH chain has the full information posterior $p(\tht \mid n_{1:K})$ as its stationary distribution \citep{chenEstimatingHawkesProcess2025}.
+The closeness of the NN estimator to the PMMH estimator for both point estimation and quantile estimation is therefore strong numerical evidence that the proposed summary statistic is highly informative.

-The bias correction procedure reliably reduces the overall bias of the NN estimator.
-It is simple and efficient to implement as the complete training process does not need to be repeated.
-Such a procedure is not practical for other methods such as PMMH because of the computational cost associated with estimating an additional $B$ sample paths for a single point estimate.
-Taking the bias corrected estimator to be the final point estimate results in very good performance in terms of coverage probability.
-The resulting samples of the bias corrected estimates are approximately normally distributed; histograms are available in Appendix~\ref{app:hists}.
+Figure~\ref{fig:boxplots} presents a visual comparison of the results in Table~\ref{tab:pmmh} to the Whittle estimator \citep{cheyssonSpectralEstimationHawkes2022} and MCEM estimator \citep{shlomovichUnivariate2022} in the cases of $\Delta = 0.1$ and $\Delta = 1.0$.
+The Whittle estimator has greater variability than the NN and PMMH estimators, and the MCEM estimator has significant bias.
+In Section A of the Appendix, we apply the NN estimator across a range of parameter values for the $\Delta = 0.1$ case to better understand the behaviour of the estimator.
+The trained model is a smooth, approximately linear function of the imputation estimate.

-\subsection{Non-Exponential Kernel}
+\subsubsection{Non-Exponential Kernel}